chengzeyi/stable-fast/README.md

 # Stable Fast

 ## Introduction

-__NOTE: `stable-fast` is only in beta stage and is prone to be buggy, feel free to try it out and give suggestions!__
+__NOTE__: `stable-fast` is currently only in beta stage and is prone to be buggy, feel free to try it out and give suggestions!

 ### What is this?